Mc-Zen/zero/README.md

 Note that the configuration made through `set-num` also affects the numeral of a quantity.

+For supported languages, an automatic alt description is generated for accessibility.
+A manual description can be specified per unit/quantity through the `alt` parameter, e.g., `zi.m(alt: "meter")`.
+This is especially necessary for custom units that are not part of the SI system or recommended to be used in compliance with the SI system, e.g., `(zi.declare("yard", alt: "yard"))`.

 ### Lower and upper case liter